pmarella2/RoleBot/README.md

 > Right click on your name in any message and copy ID and paste it in inside the qutes

 Remember step one?
 Now enter your token inside the quotes from your discord applications.
-You can delete everythong from the squar brackets just remember the syntax if you want to load plugins on startup.
+You can delete everything from the squaer brackets just remember the syntax if you want to load plugins on startup.
 Edit the prefix inside the quotes you to your liking (this what you write before commands to call them).
+Default: --

 ### **Understanding the plugin system**:
 If you run `brain.py` it will give you a link that you can use to invite the bot to your server but it only responds to the built-in commands.